src-d/lookout/README.md

         threshold: 0.8
 ```

-It's possible to override configuration for a repository.
+It's possible to override Analyzers configuration for a particular repository.
-To do that `.lookout.yml` must be present.
+To do that `.lookout.yml` must be present in the root of that repository.

 Example:
 ```yml